f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 VELOS does not support configuring HA relationships between tenants within the same chassis.
 You can configure tenants to span multiple blades, and then depending on what failover behavior you want, you can have the tenant run with less capacity within the same chassis if a blade fails, or fail over to the tenant in the other chassis.
 This is controlled within the tenant itself, just like vCMP guests HA failover was configured.
 HA groups allow an administrator to fail over based on pool, trunk, or blade availability.

 **Note: The HA Groups failover option based on trunks is not supported in VELOS tenants running 14.1.4.x and F5OS v1.1.x.
-The Tenants do not have visibility into the F5OS layer Link Aggregation Groups.
+The tenants do not have visibility into the F5OS layer Link Aggregation Groups.
 F5OS 1.2.x and later along with VELOS tenant running 15.1.4 or later support trunks within an HA Group.**

 **NOTE: Expanding a tenant across two or more blades will require additional configuration and IP addresses within the tenant.
 A tenant will require one out-of-band IP address for each slot it is hosted on plus one floating IP address.
 This is similar to how vCMP addressing is configured for HA.**